Business in Johannesburg, Soweto (South Africa)

 the

-from Johannesburg (South Africa).
+South African Students from Johannesburg.
 Doctorates and Masters in Global Trade

-More information: Business in South Africa, at EENI Website.
+More information: Trade and Business in South Africa, at EENI Global Business School Website.

 - Johannesburg is the capital of the Gauteng province of South Africa